ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

-# Accepting payments in a telegram bot
+# Tutorial: Accept payments using a Telegram bot

 ## 👋 Welcome, dev!

 It's great to have you here.

 In this article, we'll guide you through the process of accepting payments in a Telegram bot.

 ## 📖 What you'll learn

 In this article, you'll learn how to:

 - create a Telegram bot using Python + Aigram
-- work with public TON api
+- work with public TON api (toncenter)
 - work with SQlite database

-...and finnaly: how to accept payments in a Telegram bot using knowledge from previous steps.
+And finally: how to accept payments in a Telegram bot with knowledge from previous steps.

 ## 📚 Before we begin

-Make sure that you have installed latest version of Python, and have installed the following packages:
+Make sure you have installed the latest version of Python, and have installed the following packages:

 - aiogram
 - requests